Casa Fuerte de Adeje: Later history

 The complex was renovated in the 18th century by the Marques de Adeje at the time, Domingo José de Herrera y Rojas, who was the last Marquis to live in the building.
 From 1766 onwards the owners resided in Madrid.
 As of 1779, 57 people lived in the complex.
 The sugar mill was the oldest in Tenerife when it stopped operating in 1811 due to poor crops from the cane fields, which were subsequently used for vineyards and fruit plantations.

 On 9 April 1902, the entire structure caught fire.
 The tower and entrance gate survived, along with the walls of the kitchen, parts of the enclosure, and the bakery.
 The animals and the family archives also survived, with the archives subsequently moved to a museum; they are now in the Museo Canario and are available online at archivohistoricoadeje.es.
 Consisting of four large cabinets of documents, the archives were described by Sabin Berthelot as "the Treasury of the Canaries".
-Furniture, paintings, chain mail and weapons from the stronghouse also survived as they had previously been moved to Madrid.
+Furniture, paintings, chain mail and weapons from the strong house also survived as they had previously been moved to Madrid.

 In 1904, the Curbelo de Gran Canaria family moved into the complex, and constructed new buildings inside the complex and outside its walls, particularly at the eastern front of the complex, which was previously an open yard.
 The land was used to produce tomatoes, as well as bananas, aubergines, and oranges and lemons, that were packaged on site and exported to the Spanish mainland and the rest of Europe.
 Around 40-50 people were employed on the site.
 In the 1980s, competition from elsewhere led to the closure of the packing plant, although the growing of tomatoes at the site continued until the early 2000s under the San Sebastian cooperative.

 On 7 February 1986 it was protected as a structure of historical interest to the Canary Islands.
 It was added to the Spanish Redlist (lista rojo) of endangered heritage on 13 May 2019 as it is currently ruined and was abandoned, with no conservation work taking place.
 Since then, some work took place from 2018 onwards, and a grant was given in 2021 to improve the facade, restore several roofs, and continue restoring the strong house.